farm-ng/amiga-dev-kit/website/docs/dashboard/dashboard_user_guide.md

 <img src="https://github.com/farm-ng/amiga-dev-kit/assets/133177230/0f880f2a-3958-4066-989d-d68b68547665"/>

-These are the button configurations for those of you who purchased a Kartech control.
+These are the button configurations for those of you who purchased a Kar-Tech controller.

 ### H-bridge settings